Sustainable Cooks

 mixing strawberries into ganache for making dark chocolate truffles

-Allow the ganache to cool for an hour on the counter and then transfer to the fridge until mostly firm.
+Allow the ganache to cool for an hour on the counter and then transfer it to the fridge until it is mostly firm.
 It is ready when it has the consistency of cookie dough.
 It should be workable but not messy on your hands.

 scooping and shaping ganache for making dark chocolate truffles